mmiranda222/.statsuite/content/using-dlm/manage-data/upload-data/upload-referential-metadata.md

 - the first column: header row containing 'STRUCTURE' and each other row containing 'dataflow'
 - the second column: header row containing 'STRUCTURE_ID' and each other row containing the full dataflow identification 'agencyID:dataflowId(version)' e.g. 'AGENCY:DF_ID(1.0)'
 - the third column (optional): header row containing 'ACTION' and each other row containing either 'I' for Information or 'A' for Append.
 Actions are however *(not yet implemented)*.
-- one column for each dimension of the dataflow: header row containing the dimension ID and each other row containing the dimension value ID to which the attribute values of this row are attached.
+- one column for each dimension of the dataflow: header row containing the dimension IDs and each other row containing the dimension value IDs to which the attribute values of this row are attached.
 It is left empty in rows where the attribute doesn't attach to that dimension.
-- one column for each referential metadata: header row containing the attribute ID and each other row containing the corresponding attribute values
+- one column for each submitted referential metadata: header row containing the attribute ID and each other row containing the corresponding attribute values

 **Example:**

 ```
-STRUCTURE,STRUCTURE_ID,ACTION,DIM_2,DIM_3,DIM_5,METADATAATTR_1,METADATAATTR_2
+STRUCTURE,STRUCTURE_ID,ACTION,DIM_1,DIM_2,DIM_3,METADATAATTR_1,METADATAATTR_2
-dataflow,AGENCY:DF_ID(1.0.0),I,A,B, ,N,
+dataflow,AGENCY:DF_ID(1.0.0),I,A,B,,N,
-dataflow,AGENCY:DF_ID(1.0.0),A,A,B, ,Y,
+dataflow,AGENCY:DF_ID(1.0.0),A,A,B,,Y,
-dataflow,AGENCY:DF_ID(1.0.0),R, , ,2014-01,,”Value X”
+dataflow,AGENCY:DF_ID(1.0.0),R,,,2014-01,,”Value X”
-dataflow,AGENCY:DF_ID(1.0.0),D, , ,2014-02,,-
+dataflow,AGENCY:DF_ID(1.0.0),D,,,2014-02,,-
 ```

 In spreadsheet format: